Britain seeks easing of U.N. sanctions on Libya

-UNITED NATIONS Britain has circulated a draft resolution to Security Council members that would ease U.N. sanctions against Libya and hopes to have a vote on it this week, diplomats said on Wednesday.
+UNITED NATIONS Britain has circulated a draft resolution that would ease U.N. sanctions against Libya to members of the Security Council and hopes to vote on it this week, diplomats said on Wednesday.

 According to the draft resolution, obtained by Reuters, the resolution would ask the 15-nation council to ease sanctions against Libya's National Oil Corp and central bank to enable those two key institutions to start functioning.